Skip to content

 The Solution

-2. Skip patterns (skipBurnInPatterns) → Files that should never trigger tests (configs, types, docs)
+2. Filter noiseskipBurnInPatterns removes files that shouldn't trigger tests (configs, types, docs)

 Under the hood, dependency analysis uses madge to build a project-wide import graph (including type imports).
 The burn-in runner walks that graph to find tests that directly or indirectly depend on changed files, then filters with skipBurnInPatterns.
 If dependency analysis fails, it falls back to Playwright's --only-changed mode.